kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	Agnes responds with her choice of the stage
 	We finalize our plans before we engage
 	/
-	And all the while drifting from lie to lie
+	And all the while I drift from lie to lie
 	In the hopes I forget what once was mine